NickPyll/Set-List/README.md

 `getSongInfo` will call `getArtistInfo` unless mbid provided.
 Function then calls `getSetlistInfo` and processes the output of that function.

 `getSongAgg` Calculates percentages and aggregates by song.

+## Note of Acknowledgment

+The functions portion of this work borrows VERY heavily from Ben Cross -- while I had manual workarounds for much of this stuff, his elegant functions provided a foundation for me to build on.
+While I've modified and added to those functions substantially, this work would not exist in its current form if not for the work he shared.